MagQ98/JS-Quiz/README.md

 <li>Fans of the Mass Effect franchise by Bioware</li>
 <li>People aged 16 to 35 which is the target audience of the game</li>
 <li>Fans of gaming consoles such as Xbox, Playstation and PC</li>
-<li>People looking to pass time and and expand their test their knowledge of the Mass Effect game</li>
+<li>People looking to pass time and expand their test their knowledge of the Mass Effect game</li>
 <li>The gaming community as a whole</li>
 <li>Trivia fans a those looking to have some fun while expanding their knowledge of the games</li>
 </ul>